gocygo/Kasm-Workspaces-Auto-Install/README.md

 Before you can use the script, ensure that your system meets the following requirements:

 - The script is designed to run on Ubuntu.
 Make sure you have an Ubuntu system on which you can execute the script.
 - Your system should have at least 4096MB of RAM.
-If your system has less RAM, you can adjust the swap size in the `kasm-install.sh` file [Source 0](https://github.com/gocygo/Kasm-Workspaces-Auto-Install/tree/main).
+If your system has less RAM, you can adjust the swap size in the `kasm-install.sh` file.

 ## What does the script do?